This article is part of our “Rookies Horsing Around” series, guest authored by Emily and Sarah Harris of Sisters Horsing Around.

 If you come upon a rider on their horse, be friendly and nice, and ALWAYS ask before touching their horse.
 We know this may be a hard one, but some riders do not like people touching their horses.
 Some riders feel like people who go around touching all the horses at the show are spreading germs from one horse to another.

-Do not run on the bleachers or around the horses.
-Do not leave litter.
+Do not run on the bleachers or around the horses–it can be loud and spook horses.

 What should you wear to a horse show as a spectator?